 Few who have read will ever forget Macauley's description of Jesuit zeal; which, so far from being exaggerated is even less than the truth.
 Have we Baptists anything among us which will bear comparison with zeal like that which is there described?
 We possess the zeal of the Jesuit? would that we had the zeal of the Methodist!
 Let those who think that we have at least the latter, reflect upon all their past intercourse with members of the Wesleyan body and their knowledge of its history, and they will be compelled to admit that they see in it all a constant vigilance in behalf of denominational interests, a readiness, earnestness and tact in promoting them, seldom witnessed among ourselves.
-And why not?
+And wby not?
 Are our principles less important, or do we hold them with a less tenacious grasp?
-Are we less informed as to their nature, or have we less confidence in their scriptural origin and ultimate triumph?
-Every Baptist worthy of the name will answer, No. The cause of a deficiency of denominational spirit among us, we believe, to be, strange as it tional spirit. may seem, largely owing, not to our principles being undervalued, but to their being overestimated in their power to sustain and advance themselves.
-They are so self-evident to our minds in their Scriptural character, they have given such countless and striking proofs of their matchless power in breaking through ignorance. prejudice and bigotry, and in finding their way learnt to feel that our principles possess an issue of the Messenger, did not, in that disinnate power, that renders unnecessary on their course, describe Mount Calvary, nor did he use behalf the strenuous efforts other denomina- the word mount in reference to the lecality of tions put forth for their own advancement, the crucifix ion.
+Are we less informed as to their nature, or have we less confidence in their rivalry towards each other.
+Let there be no scriptural origin and ultimate triumph?
+Every Baptist worthy of the name will answer, No. The cause of a deficiency of denominational warm, deep, zealous all-pervading denominaspirit among us, we believe, to be, strange as it tional spirit. may seem, largely owing, not to our principles being undervalued, but to their being overestimated in their power to sustain and advance themselves.
+They are so sell-evident to our minds in their Scriptural character, they have given such countless and striking proofs of their matchless power in breaking through ignorance. prejudice and bigotry, and in finding their way to men's consciences and hearts in spite of any very justly, if not wisely, animadverts on the dogged obstinacy.
+It is indeed amazing, that opposing influence.
+We have so often seen them open their own path, and push their solitary the preacher, whose discourse on Ebal and glory to be revealed, should ever again be way into the very centre of hostile influence, Gerizim gave occasion for the article which ap- dazzled, overcome by the glare of this world, learnt to feel that our principles possess an issue of the Messenger, did not, in that disinnate power, that renders unnecessary on their course, describe Mount Calvary, nor did he use behalf the strenuous efforts other denomina- the word mount in reference to the lecality of tions put forth for their own advancement, the crucifixion.
 He saw the harmless mistake Besides this, there is the long-lingering, little- at the time the article in question appeared, but thought-of, but most potent influence of our did not deem it necessary to call attention to it. past history.
-That history for many centuries The critic in your paper correctly remarks, has one of state persecution and social oppres- "that the term 'Mount Calvary' does not besion, that drove Baptists into obscurity, and long to sacred topography, but wholly to popuforced upon them a quiet undemonstrative policy lar ignorance."
-This piece of popular ignorwhose traditional effects may still be traced in ance, however, is very extensive, ot long standour usual quiet acquiescence in the arrogant as- ing, somewhat obstinate, and while it may not sumption and impertinent supplanting that too be supported by the silence of those whose often send Baptists and their interests to the learning can supply a corrective, is yet not wall.
+That history for many centuries The critic in your paper correctly remarks, has one of state persecution and social oppres- "that the term ' Mount Calvary' does not besion, that drove Baptists into obscurity, and long to sacred topography, but wholly to popuforced upon them a quiet undemonstrative policy lar ignorance."
+This piece of popular ignorwhose traditional effects may still be traced in ance, however, is very extensive, of long standour usual quiet acquiescence in the arrogant as- ing, somewhat obstinate, and while it may not sumption and impertinent supplanting that too be supported by the silence of those whose often send Baptists and their interests to the learning can supply a corrective, is yet not wall.
 Add to this that worldliness of which we altogether unpardonable, nor very reprehenhave at least cur share, and there is cause sible.
-The infidelity that finds food for its enough assigned for a lack of denominational appetite in such mistakes is hardly deserving of
+The infidelity that finds food for its enough assigned for a lack of denominational appetite in such mistakes is hardly deserving of spirit among us.